Rainier-MSFT/Entra_ZTNA_Lab/Test-Apps_vm/README.md

 ### Management
 Once deployed, the VM can be administered thru either of the following:

-+ **RDP** is enabled & RDP traffic allowed thru the NSG, but can only be used if the machine is provisioned with a public IP
++ **RDP** is enabled, but can only be used for direct remote management if VM is provisioned with a public IP either during or after deployment
 + **Azure Bastion** basic is also offered as an alternative to managing the VMs via a direct RDP connection

 ## Additional notes